In this guide:

 Once member libraries receive access to Savannah, they will have access to each data source as it’s implemented with the OrangeBoy team.
 Members will not need to wait for all sources in Phase 2 to be delivered as a group in July, for example.

-| NOW Phase 1 (by Feb '26) | NEXT Phase 2 (by July '26) | LATER Post-Implementation Continuous Improvement |
+| Phase 1 (by Feb '26) | Phase 2 (by July '26) | Post-Implementation Continuous Improvement |

-| Polaris Freegal Hoopla CloudLibrary Kanopy Mango OverDrive Beanstack MyPC/TBS Envisionware MarketWatch | EZ Proxy OpenAthens Cisco Meraki Sensource Communico LibraryMarket Spreadsheet data (TBD) More eContent (TBD) | CCS will work with libraries to add data sources with less adoption, additional spreadsheet data, and custom reports.
+| Polaris Freegal Hoopla CloudLibrary Kanopy Mango OverDrive Beanstack MyPC/TBS Envisionware CCS-wide MarketWatch | EZ Proxy OpenAthens Cisco Meraki Sensource Communico LibraryMarket Programming/Gate Count Spreadsheets Gale Individual MarketWatch Reports Stretch Goals: Select IPLAR Fields Palace Project EBSCO Creative Bug ProQuest | CCS will work with libraries to add data sources with less adoption, additional spreadsheet data, and custom reports.
 Libraries may submit requests for data analysis. |

 Where are we now?

-- OrangeBoy is configuring MarketWatch reports.
+- OrangeBoy is configuring Individual MarketWatch reports.

-- CCS is preparing training materials for member libraries.
+- CCS is conducting member training sessions.

 What’s Next?